The Boys Are Back (film): Production

 The script of The Boys Are Back was based on the 2001 memoir, The Boys Are Back in Town, by Simon Carr, adapted by Allan Cubitt.

 The film was directed by Scott Hicks, co-produced by Greg Brenman, Tim White, and Bella Wright, and stars Clive Owen.
-It features a score composed by Hal Lindes.
+It features a score composed by Hal Lindes as well as music from Sigur Ros, Elbow and Ray LaMontagne.

 Release

 The film was released in the United Kingdom on 22 January 2010.

 It was distributed by Hopscotch Films in Australia.

 Reception

 The film holds a 73% approval rating on Rotten Tomatoes based on 126 reviews, with an average rating of 6.30/10.
 The website's critics' consensus reads: "Great performances by Clive Owen and The Boys save this melodrama from entering into the sappy territory it might have in less competent hands."

 Box office

 The Boys Are Back grossed at the box office in Australia, and US$809,752 in the United States, grossing US$3,185,839 worldwide.